zAlweNy26/AlweStats/README.md

 - WorldStats, which contains "Days passed", "Time played" and "Current biome"
 - WorldClock, which contains "Clock"
 - ShipStats, which contains "Ship health", "Ship speed", "Wind speed", "Wind direction"
-- PlayerStats, that contains "Inventory slots", "Inventory weight", "Selected arrows" and "Bow ammo"
+- PlayerStats, which contains "Inventory slots", "Inventory weight", "Selected arrows" and "Bow ammo"
 - MapStats, which contains "Player coordinates" and "Focus coordinates"

 For each block, you can enable or disable it and you can also set :